DeliData: A dataset for deliberation in multi-party problem solving

-At the top level of the schema, we are interested in identifying \textbf{probing deliberation}, i.e.\ any utterance that provokes discussion, deliberation or argumentation \textit{without} introducing novel information \example{Hey, @Cat what do you think was the solution?}.
-We also recognise that most utterances in a conversation are not probing, but are inherently useful for the conversations.
-We label these utterances as \textbf{non-probing deliberation}, and they include all discussions that are concerned with the task's solution and participants' reasoning \example{I think the answer is A, because we have to check each vowel for sure}.
+At the top level of the schema, we are interested in identifying the \textbf{probing deliberation}, i.e.\ any utterance that provokes discussion, deliberation or argumentation \textit{without} introducing novel information \example{Hey, @Cat what do you think was the solution?}.
+Such utterances could be considered conversational interventions that may change the flow of the conversation to induce further arguments or to moderate a conversation.
+On Figure~\ref{fig:delibot_interface} these would be utterances 1, 4, and 7.
+We also recognise that most utterances in a conversation are not probing, but are inherently useful for the conversation.
+We label these utterances as \textbf{non-probing deliberation} (also abbreviated as NPD), and they include all discussions that are concerned with the task's solution and participants' reasoning \example{I think the answer is A, because we have to check each vowel for sure}.
 Finally, we include a \textbf{None} label that covers all utterances that are not related to the previous two categories.
 These utterances often include familiarities \example{Greetings fellas} or hesitation cues \example{hmm...}.
-After distinguishing between probing and non-probing deliberation, we classify each utterance into 5 roles at the second level: \begin{itemize}[noitemsep,nolistsep] \item \textbf{Moderation} (exclusive to probing deliberation): Moderation utterances are not concerned directly with the task at hand, but rather with \textit{how} participants converse about it \example{Let's discuss our initial solutions}. \item \textbf{Reasoning}: Utterances focusing on argumentation and can be both probing \example{Why did you think it wasn't 8?} and non-probing \example{I think it would be 7 to test if it would be incorrect}. \item \textbf{Solution}: Utterances that are managing the solution of the task.
+We refer to the first level of annotation as \textbf{Type}.
+After distinguishing between probing and non-probing deliberation, we classify each utterance into 5 roles at the second level: \begin{itemize}[noitemsep,nolistsep] \item \textbf{Moderation} (exclusive to probing deliberation): Moderation utterances are not concerned directly with the task at hand, but rather with \textit{how} participants converse about it \example{Let's discuss our initial solutions}.
+These utterances are concerned with modelling the conversation dynamics. \item \textbf{Reasoning}: Utterances focusing on argumentation and can be both probing \example{Why did you think it wasn't 8?} and non-probing \example{I think it would be 7 to test if it would be incorrect}. \item \textbf{Solution}: Utterances that are managing the solution of the task.